Defective work and disputes

 The following process occurs once a complaint is lodged:

-- Assessment – A QBCC Officer may contact the owner to obtain further information or documents if required.
+- Assessment – A QBCC Officer will contact you and the owner to discuss and assess the complaint and obtain further information or documents if required.
+If the matter cannot be resolved over the telephone, a site meeting with both parties is usually arranged.

-- Negotiation – A Building Inspector is assigned to the case and will contact you to attempt to facilitate an outcome.
-If this is unsuccessful, the QBCC Building Inspector or Technical Consultant may undertake a site inspection
+- Inspection – A Building Inspector is assigned to the case and will contact you to attempt to facilitate an outcome.
+If this is unsuccessful, the QBCC Building Inspector may undertake a site inspection.

 - Resolution – Following a site inspection, we may issue a direction to you, and any relevant subcontractor, to rectify defective building work.
 In most cases, this requires a 28-day minimum rectification period.